How to Adopt a Child

 There are three main ways to adopt in the United States:

-One of the questions in domestic adoptions is whether it is a "closed adoption" or an "open adoption."
-If the adoption is closed, the birth mother or birth parents do not want any further contact with the adoptive parents or adoptive child.
-If the adoption is open, the birth mother or birth parents and, perhaps, other members of the birth family are open to some degree of communication as the adoptee grows up.
+One of the questions in domestic adoptions is whether it is a closed adoption or an open adoption.
+If the adoption is closed, the birth mother or birth parents do not have any further contact with the adoptive parents or adoptive child.
+If the adoption is open, the birth mother or birth parents (and in some cases, extended birth family) are open to some degree of contact as the adoptee grows up.

 Almost all international adoptions are closed.
 Most of the children in intercountry adoptions are adopted from orphanages.
 In such instances, the parental rights of the biological parents have been terminated.
 Family members are rarely involved in the child's life.